Installation programs | EPM-UL

 After the final tarball file is created, it must be made available to the target systems.
 This can be done in any manner that preserves the security and binary integrity of the tarball file.

 An installation work directory should be selected other than /tmp (for the same reasons as with pbinstall).
-The tarball file should be unpacked with the following commands:
+Unpack the tarball file using the following commands:

 $ cd {installation_directory}